Macron says vigilant on Airbus corporate changes

-PARIS (Reuters) - French President Emmanuel Macron said he was closely following management changes at the top of Airbus (AIR.PA) and would ensure that the balance of national interests as well as the company’s interests are respected in the new appointments.
+PARIS, Dec 15 (Reuters) - French President Emmanuel Macron said he was closely following management changes at the top of Airbus and would ensure that the balance of national interests as well as the company’s interests are respected in the new appointments.

 “For Airbus there are decisions on governance which are for the board to take.
 We are vigilant because we are shareholders, clients and (providers of) export support,” Macron said.